tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/sqlserver_publish_subscribe.html.markdown

 The following arguments are supported:

 * `database_tuples` - (Required) Database Publish and Publish relationship list.
-Modify database is not allowed.
+The elements inside can be deleted and added individually, but modify is not allowed.
 * `publish_instance_id` - (Required, ForceNew) Publish the instance ID in the SQLServer instance.
 * `subscribe_instance_id` - (Required, ForceNew) Subscribe the instance ID in the SQLServer instance.
+* `delete_subscribe_db` - (Optional) Whether to delete the subscriber database when deleting the Publish and Subscribe in the SQLServer instance. `true` for deletes the subscribe database, `false` for does not delete the subscribe database. default is `false`.
 * `publish_subscribe_name` - (Optional) The name of the Publish and Subscribe in the SQLServer instance. default is `default_name`.

 The `database_tuples` object supports the following: